AlexHedley/blog/src/input/posts/ios-app-film-blog-part-2.md

 ---
 title: iOS App - Film Blog (Part 2)
+# lead:
 tags:
   - film-app
   - iOS
 author: AlexHedley
 # description:
 published: 2013-06-29
+# image:
+# imageattribution:
 ---

 So I've been working on it a little more tonight,